d-gamedev-team/gfm/README.markdown

 gfm is:
   * a common ground to write multimedia D applications, that I would consider sane.
   * boilerplate code you will probably need to write anyway for eg. a game.
+  * decoupled.
+Pick only the part you need!